Excellent Realistic (Contemporary) Fiction Books for Kids

 Planet Earth is Blue by Nicole Panteleakos

-Nova is autistic and nonverbal, in this story she writes verbal letters to her runaway big sister, Bridget, telling Bridget everything since the two were separated.
+Nova is autistic and nonverbal, in this sad book she writes verbal letters to her runaway big sister, Bridget, telling Bridget everything since the two were separated.
 Nova holds fast to Bridget’s promise that she will come back to Nova for the Challenger launch.
 But the launch comes and goes.
 And Nova will have to face the truth about her older sister… And it will make you cry like a baby.
 Beautiful, gifted storytelling.
-(ADDED TO Children’s Books with Autistic Characters.)

 The Bridge Home by Padma Venkatraman

-Set in India, Viji writes this story as letters to you, her little sister Rukku who has intellectual disabilities.
-She recalls how the two of them ran away from an abusive father and sick mother to the big city where they meet two friendly brothers and live with them under a bridge, scrabbling to survive by collecting trash.
-Their days are hard but Viji learns how much more capable her sister is than she previously thought.
+Set in India, Vijiand her little sister Rukku who has intellectual disabilities run away from an abusive father and sick mother to the big city where they meet two friendly brothers and live with them under a bridge, scrabbling to survive by collecting trash.
+Their days are hard, but Rakku learns how much more capable her sister is than she thought.
 Unfortunately, Rukku gets a terrible cough and fever and what happens next will almost destroy Viji.
-She wonders how prayers and faith can coexist with misery and pain.
-Ultimately, it is the kindness of her new family that helps her see more in the future than misery.
 It’s an honest, eye-opening story that reveals the plight of many homeless children in India and yet, finds a way to be hopeful, too.

 REALISTIC